 German soprano Anja Petersen initially completed studies in violin and music education before devoting herself entirely to singing, finishing her education in the soloist class with highest marks.
 While still a student, she was a member of the Neue Vocalsolisten Stuttgart and appeared with them in many international concerts.

-From 2002 to 2007 Anja Petersen (at the time, Anja Metzger) was a member of the Oldenburg State Theatre ensemble, where she developed and performed many lyric coloratura roles amongst which Gilda, Zerbinetta, Susanna, Adina and Olympia.
+From 2002 to 2007 Anja Petersen (at the time, Anja Metzger) was a member of the Oldenburg State Theatre ensemble, where she developed and performed many lyric coloratura roles such as Gilda, Zerbinetta, Susanna, Micaëla, Eurydice, Blanche, Adina and Olympia.
 In 2005 Anja Petersen was awarded the Erna Schlüter Prize for “Extraordinary Vocal Achievement as a Young Performer”.
 Since 2007 she has performed as a soloist in several productions of the West German Radio Orchestra.
-As Blonde she has given guest performances at the Wiesbaden State Theatre, the Bremen Theatre and the Semperoper Dresden, and she was Queen of the Night at the New European Festival and Polyneikes in the Stuttgart State Opera premiere of Younghi Paagh-Paan’s chamber opera, Mondschatten.
+As Blonde she has given guest performances at the Wiesbaden State Theatre, the Bremen Theatre and the Semperoper Dresden, and she was Queen of the Night at the New European Festival and Polyneikes in the Stuttgart State Opera premiere of Younghi Pagh-Paan’s chamber opera, Mondschatten.

-In the 2007/2008 season she was a member of the Augsburg Theatre ensemble where she appeared as Despina, Blondchen and Oscar
+In the 2007/2008 season she was a member of the Augsburg Theatre ensemble where she appeared as Despina, Blonde and Oscar.

 Anja Petersen jumped in, at extremely short notice, to substitute at the world premiere of Arnulf Herrmann’s Drei Gesänge am offenen Fenster with the Bavarian Radio Symphony Orchestra in October 2014, a feat for which she received wide acclaim from the international press.